The Global Language of Business

 If you need only a GLN you can obtain a GLN by joining GS1 Australia as a GLN-only member.

-If you're not a member of GS1 Australia, please contact Customer Support on 1300 BARCODE.
+If you're not a member of GS1 Australia, please contact the GS1 Customer Support team or phone 1300 BARCODE.

 When you join GS1 Australia to obtain barcode numbers, you are allocated a GLN as part of your membership.
 It doesn't incur an additional cost.
 Depending on your membership type additional GLNs can be obtained.